Norman Lamm: Writings

-Writings by relatives

-Lamm's brother, Rabbi Maurice Lamm (d.
-June 30, 2016), wrote The Jewish Way in Death and Mourning and other books.

 Retirement

 Lamm stepped down as president in 2003, and was succeeded by Richard Joel, who became the fourth President of Yeshiva University and the first layman to hold the office.
 Joel is a former attorney who also led the Bnai Brith's international Hillel student organization.
 Joel had previously been associate dean and professor at Yeshiva University's Cardozo Law School, and was an assistant district attorney in New York City.

 Upon his retirement as president, Lamm was given the position of Chancellor of Yeshiva University.
 He maintained his title as Rosh HaYeshiva ("head of the yeshiva") of Yeshiva University's rabbinical school, RIETS for an additional ten years.

-In July 2013, Lamm announced his retirement as Chancellor and Rosh HaYeshiva after more than 60 years at Yeshiva University, and apologized for not responding more assertively when students at Yeshiva University High School for Boys said that two rabbis there had sexually abused them.
+In July 2013, Lamm announced his retirement as chancellor and Rosh HaYeshiva after more than 60 years at Yeshiva University, and apologized for not responding more assertively when students at Yeshiva University High School for Boys said that two rabbis there had sexually abused them.
 After retirement Lamm left the spotlight of communal life.
 According to a family member Lamm suffered from an illness that affected his memory.
-Lamm died on May 31, 2020 in Englewood, New Jersey.
+Lamm died on May 31, 2020, in Englewood, New Jersey.